rennf93/fastapi-guard/README.md

 - **Custom Logging**: Log security events to a custom file.
 - **CORS Configuration**: Configure CORS settings for your FastAPI application.
 - **Cloud Provider IP Blocking**: Block requests from cloud provider IPs (AWS, GCP, Azure).
-- **IP Geolocation**: Use IP2Location or ipinfo.io to determine the country of an IP address.
+- **IP Geolocation**: Use IPInfo.io API to determine the country of an IP address.

 ## Installation